simbo1905/zkmongomaps/readme.md

 the file zips.json.gz which was sourced from http://media.mongodb.org/zips.json This may take more than a minute.

+Note that the code assumes you are running mongodb with --auth with a username and password added to the particular db.
+This matches how mongo runs on Redhat Openshift.
+You can edit the CityConfig.java to take out the credentials configuration.

 ## Running On Redhat Openshift PaaS

 See it running on redhat openshift cloud at http://zkmongomaps-simbo1905.rhcloud.com/